elixir-lang/elixir/lib/elixir/pages/getting-started/binaries-strings-and-charlists.md

 true
 ```

-This is done to ease interoperability with Erlang, even though it may lead to some surprising behaviour.
+This is done to ease interoperability with Erlang, even though it may lead to some surprising behavior.
 For example, if you are storing a list of integers that happen to range between 0 and 127, by default IEx will interpret this as a charlist and it will display the corresponding ASCII characters.

 ```elixir
 iex> heartbeats_per_minute = [99, 97, 116]